Archive for the ‘frying’ Category

 Combine the ingredients and keep in the fridge until ready to use.

 It’s a bit of a cheat, but I find the Paul Prudhomme Seafood Magic seasoning has great flavor and works really well for this.
 I also use it on fish: simply pan sauté a filet in butter, and sprinkle on the seasoning.
-I originally started with the small jar found in most supermarkets, but then quickly graduated to the jumbo size can found online!
-And, by the way, it is gluten-free.
+I originally started with the small jar found in most supermarkets, but then quickly graduated to the jumbo size can I found online!

 If you want to make your own seafood seasoning, a combination of salt, pepper, garlic powder, onion powder, paprika and cayenne will get you a result that’s pretty close to the Prudhomme seasoning.